Published: May 16, 2019 | Last Updated: June 12, 2024

 Then you upload it to YouTube, and the image quality looks horrible due to the compression YouTube applies to your footage.
 Sucks right?

-In this article, I’ll guide you through some tips and tricks to ensure you maintain the quality of the video after you’ve published it to YouTube.
+In this article, I’ll provide some tips and tricks for maintaining the quality of the video after you publish it to YouTube.

-I also recommend you read the article on how to export high quality videos with low file sizes in Adobe Premiere.
+I also recommend you read the article on exporting high-quality videos with low file sizes in Adobe Premiere.

 It’s a simple step-by-step guide that covers all the best practices for exporting videos with the highest quality possible.